jefdaj/ortholang-demo/templates/home.md

 and tweak + compare until you're confident in the results.
 Save your final script to reproduce or update with new data later.

-Simplified interfaces to these search programs are included so far:
+Simplified interfaces to these sequence search programs are included so far:

 - [BLAST+][5]
 - BLAST+ reciprocal best hits (custom)